 Lowell - Dexter is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lowell - Dexter is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lowell - Dexter who work in office and administrative support (13.46%), management occupations (10.02%), and sales jobs (7.12%).

-The education level of Lowell - Dexter citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.22% of adults 25 and older in Lowell - Dexter have a college degree.
+The percentage of adults in Lowell - Dexter who are college-educated is close to the national average for all communities of 21.84%: 19.22% of the adults in Lowell - Dexter have a bachelor's degree or advanced degree.

 The per capita income in Lowell - Dexter in 2022 was $37,002, which is upper middle income relative to Oregon and the nation.
 This equates to an annual income of $148,008 for a family of four.
 However, Lowell - Dexter contains both very wealthy and poor people as well.